 Phase 1: determining your IT outsourcing needs

-Companies that successfully outsource software development know that analyzing how to choose a software development company should begin with thinking carefully about:
+Companies that successfully outsource software development know that analyzing how to choose the right software development company should begin with thinking carefully about:

 But first… you need to think of what your expectations actually are.

 To begin with – consider how you believe the project should be delivered and what’s most important for you as far as the cooperation with the potential partner is concerned.
 Let’s divide it into three categories:

 1. Your own long-term business strategy and business goals